admiralnlson/castle-falkenstein-fvtt/doc/USERGUIDE.md

 The Host has a single Fortune Hand shared by all Host Characters.
 Host Character's Sorcery Hands function the same as for Dramatic Characters (one per character, created the first time it is needed).

-Deleting a hand will first discard all cards it contains.
+Deleting a hand will first return all cards it contains to the parent deck.

 ## Chance

 Fortune hands have a "?
-Chance" button, which draws the top card from the Fortune Deck and plays it immediately.
+Chance" button, which draws the top card from the Fortune Deck, plays it immediately, returns the card to to the Deck and shuffles it.

 # Alternative Cards UI
 The system supports [🦋Monarch](https://foundryvtt.com/packages/monarch) as an alternative user interface for card hands.